A Good Enough Podcast for our times.

 As individuals:

-Kyle - like her mid-life crisis tattoo quotes, Kyle strives to live the questions now.
+Like Kyle’s mid-life crisis tattoo quotes, she strives to live the questions now.
 She’s a real sucker for the American dream, but leans hard on that adaptive coping mechanism of humor when things get a little messy.
 She ticks a lot of millenial mom sterotypes (wine mom, Swiftie), a husband who balances her (often untethered) enthusiasm (she’s as clear of a 7 on the enneagram as there ever was), and loves being a psychiatrist because it pays her like a doctor to be a philosopher.
 Most of all, she loves love, friendship, and the pursuit of a shared vision.